ghl3/SpontaneousSymmetry/pages/stats/confidence-intervals.markdown

 \sigma_\theta = \sqrt{\frac{1}{FI(\theta)}}
 $$

 If we knew $FI(\theta)$, then we could use our knowledge of the gaussian distribution to create asymptotically accurate confidence intervals.

-In most cases, one doesn't know the true distribution, and therefore one cannot exactly calculate $FI(\theta)$.
-One can instead calculate the Fisher information of the estimated distribution, which is the one calculated using the estimated parameters: $FI(\hat{\theta})$.
+However, in most cases, one doesn't know the true distribution, and therefore one cannot exactly calculate $FI(\theta)$.
+One can instead estimate the Fisher Information by calculating it using estimates of unknown parameters obtained from the measured data: $FI(\hat{\theta})$.
+This process of estimating unknown parameters of a distribution from an observed dataset and using that distribution to perform inference is known as performing a "Wald Test".

+In this case, one can use the measured Fisher Information to calculate the approximate shape of the distribution of the $\hat{\theta} - \theta$, which we know will follow a gaussian distribution asymptotically.
+One can then use the known properties of the gaussian distribution to perform inference.

-This can then be compared to a gaussian distribution to obtain confidence intervals.
-Often, instead considers the squared quantity: $(\hat{\theta} - \theta)^2$.
+One often performs a Wald Test by considering the squared quantity: $(\hat{\theta} - \theta)^2$.
 Since  $\hat{\theta} - \theta$ approximately follows a gaussian, $(\hat{\theta} - \theta)^2$ will follow a Chi-Squared distribution with 1 degree of freedom.
-Often, one uses this Chi-Squared distribution to perform a Wald test and obtain confidence intervals.
+One can use the known properties of the Chi-Squared distribution to perform inference.

 In general, the Wald test uses a rough approximation and often yields inaccurate results.
 In particular, if one uses an approximation to the variance of the MLE estimator, the rate of convergence of the approximation will decrease, yielding a less accurate result.
 However, the simplicity of the test, and the fact that it can be quickly calculated, makes it commonly used.

+An important point to note is that these intervals will be symmetric around the MLE, as they assume that the distribution of the MLE is a gaussian, which is a symmetric distribution.

 ### Approximation via Wilks Theorem

-Another approximation that is commonly used to obtain confidence intervals a result known as Wilks Theorem to obtain an asymptotic distribution for a quantity known as the likelihood ratio.
+Another approximation that is commonly used to obtain confidence intervals a result known as Wilks Theorem, which can be used to obtain an asymptotic distribution for a quantity known as the likelihood ratio.
 Statistical tests using this result are often referred to as Likelihood Ratio tests.

 <!--
 We showed above that one can approximate the distribution of a MLE using the Fisher information from the likelihood